PrimaryDotHealth/ruby-guide/README.md

   end
 ```

+This is a personal opinion but I don't like Light service gem, one of the problems that I see is that everything is handled in a class method and working with class methods is hard, specially when the action grows a little bit.
+So if we use Services or business actions (call it whatever you want) I think there is no need for this.

 ### Models
 Model code should only deal with validating data and loading data.
 It should not try to do business logic-y stuff.